x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 - M365-email-calendar
 ms.assetid: bcb0ac98-2949-486b-a8ab-8549c021651b
 ms.reviewer:
-description: "Summary: Use the steps in this article to synchronize public folders between Microsoft 365 or Office 365 and your Exchange Server 2010 on-premises deployment."
+description: "Use the steps in this article to synchronize public folders between Microsoft 365 or Office 365 and your Exchange Server 2010 on-premises deployment."
 ---

 # Configure legacy on-premises public folders for a hybrid deployment in Exchange Server